-externalities of UI.
+Contrary to UI, active labor market programs do not directly affect outside options of workers in the wage bargaining process, and miss a potentially important element of equilibrium adjustments through wages.
+Active labor market programs are therefore only partially informative about the market externalities of UI.
+We are aware of only one paper that studies market externalities of UI.
 Levine [1993] finds that increases in the replacement rate of UI decreases unemployment duration among the unemployed who are ineligible for UI.
 Hagedorn et al. [2013] estimate a macro elasticity of unemployment with respect to UI variations for the U.S. by comparing counties on the border of states with different potential benefit duration.
 Our estimates are compatible with the macro elasticity they find.
-Our results complement their findings in suggesting that the micro effect is larger than the macro effect, due to the existence of the market externalities.
+Our results complement their findings in suggesting that the micro effect is larger than the macro effect, due to the existence of significant market externalities.

-In this paper we shed new light on the equilibrium effects of UI benefits.
-First, we show how market externalities of UI can be identified in a quasi-experimental setting by looking at the effect of UI variations in a given labor market on job search outcomes of workers who are not treated by UI variations but are in the same labor market.
-We define a labor market as the place where workers are competing for the same vacancies, and propose a new method to determine the scope of a labor market using vacancy data.
-Second, we implement this strategy and offer evidence of the existence of market externalities of UI extensions using the Regional Extension Benefit Program (REBP) in Austria.
-This program extended unemployment benefits drastically for a large subset of workers in selected regions of Austria in the period from June 1988 until August 1993.
-We focus on unemployed workers in REBP regions who are similar to the eligible unemployed, compete for the same vacancies, but are not eligible for REBP because they fail an eligibility requirement of the REBP program.
-Using a difference-in-difference identification strategy, we compare these non-eligible unemployed to similar non-eligible unemployed in non-REBP regions to identify the effect of REBP on duration of job search of non-eligible unemployed in treated markets.
+In this paper we shed new light on market externalities of UI.
+First, we show how market externalities can be identified in a quasi-experimental setting by looking at the effect of a UI benefit variation in a given labor market on job search outcomes of workers who are not eligible to the UI benefit variation but who search in the same labor market.
+We define the relevant labor market as the place where workers are competing for the same vacancies, and propose a new method to determine the scope of a labor market using vacancy data.
+Second, we implement this strategy and offer evidence of the existence of market externalities of UI benefit extensions using the Regional Extension Benefit Program (REBP) in Austria.
+This program extended unemployment benefits drastically for a large subset of workers in selected regions of Austria from June 1988 until August 1993.
+We focus on unemployed workers in REBP regions who are similar to the eligible unemployed, compete for the same vacancies, but are not eligible for REBP because they fail to meet the eligibility requirements of the REBP program.
+Using a difference-indifference identification strategy, we compare these non-eligible unemployed to similar non-eligible unemployed in non-REBP regions to identify the effect of REBP on duration of job search of non-eligible unemployed in treated markets.